-Consumers are the drivers for every industry, and 56% of consumers prefer video content rather than text.
+Consumers are the drivers for every industry, and 56% of consumers prefer video content to text.
 Streaming statistics also show that video content has a higher likelihood (36%) of getting a comment compared to text (27%).

-15. Twitch is currently the largest live streaming platform worldwide, with over 9.3 billion hours consumed in 2019 and a market share of 73%.
+15. Twitch is currently the largest live streaming platform worldwide, with over 9.3 billion hours of live social video streams consumed in 2019 and a market share of 73%.

 The total number of hours of live stream watched on the platform in 2018 was a mind-blowing 7,777,879,411.